akulkarnihawk1995/Fetch_Rewards_BE/README.md

       $ npm install
       $ npm start

-* This will start the local server, which will server for endpoints
+* This will start the local server, which will server for endpoints and you'll see a message ```Server is running on port: 5000```

 ## Status Codes

-Gophish returns the following status codes in its API:

 | Status Code | Description |
 | :--- | :--- |